Skip to content Skip to navigation Skip to footer

 Ride Planning on the App

-1. Open the RIDE COMMAND mobile app and log in to your account or create an account.
+Open the Polaris App and log in to your account.

 2. Once logged in, navigate to the Map page.
 Select TOOLS.